How To Wear Linen | 10 Summer Looks

 Yes, it isn’t just shirts and trousers that linen has got its wonderful cooling hands on.
 A linen blend polo shirt could be a great addition to your summer wardrobe.

 We know that polo shirts offer a great alternative to the dress shirt for less formal occasions when partnered with a suit.
 So, why not help keep the heat at bay and look at a linen blend polo.
-Removing the blazer in a more relaxed surrounding would prevent your body heat rising even more.
+Removing the blazer in a more relaxed surrounding would prevent your body heat from rising even more.

 7. Linen polo shirt with shorts